-Article 7.1 "Each State Party shall report to the Secretary-General ... on: e) The status of programs for the conversion or de-commissioning of anti-personnel mine production facilities."
+Article 7.1 "Each State Party shall report to the Secretary-General ... on:

-State Party:CanadaReporting for time period from:January 1, 2022toDecember 31, 2022
+State Party: Canada Reporting for time period from: January 1, 2023 to December 31, 2023

 Indicate if to "convert" or "decommission" Status (indicate if "in process" or "completed") Supplementary information Completed Canada has no additional information on the conversion or de- commissioning of anti-personnel mine production facilities.
 Please see previous reports for such information.